Charles IV of Spain: Reign

-As the situation with immediate revenue became more fraught, the crown in 1804 imposed measures in its overseas empire forcing the church to call in immediately the mortgages it had extended on a long-term by the Catholic Church.
+As the situation with immediate revenue became more fraught, the crown in 1804 imposed measures in its overseas empire forcing the Catholic Church to call in immediately the mortgages it had extended on a long-term.
 Although aimed at undermining the wealth and power of the church, the wealthy landowning elites were faced with financial ruin, since they had no way to make full payment on their mortgaged properties.
 This ill-considered royal decree has been seen as a major factor in the independence movement in New Spain (Mexico).
 The decree was in abeyance once Charles and Ferdinand abdicated, but it undermined elite support while in force.

 In foreign policy Godoy continued Abarca de Bolea's policy of neutrality toward as France, but after Spain protested the execution of Louis XVI of France in 1793, France declared war on Spain.
 After the declaration, Portugal and Spain signed a treaty of mutual protection against France.
 In 1796 France forced Godoy to enter into an alliance, and declare war on the Kingdom of Great Britain.
 As a consequence, Spain became one of the maritime empires to have been allied with Republican France in the French Revolutionary War, and for a considerable duration.

 Spain remained an ally of France for a while, lost against the British in the battle of Trafalgar, and supported the Continental Blockade.
 After Napoleon's victory over Prussia in 1807, Godoy kept Spain with the French side.